naithanishant/mail-app/PRD.md

 ## ✅ Success Criteria

-- [ ] Functional and responsive React UI
 - [ ] Ability to manage templates and audience
 - [ ] Emails can be composed and sent from the app
 - [ ] Campaigns are logged in Contentstack